RZB1414/volleyApp-API/README.md

 The response echoes `partCount`, `chunkSizeBytes`, and a `fileKey` that includes the authenticated `userId` as a prefix (`<userId>/<originalName>`).
 Use that `fileKey` for `/upload/multipart/complete`, `/upload/multipart/cancel`, and when generating download tokens so each object stays namespaced per user.
 The object metadata also stores the `userId` for traceability.

 Call `GET /upload/multipart/pending` (with the same auth headers) to inspect any multipart uploads that are still open for that user.
 Optional query `?limit=25` adjusts how many records the API asks from Cloudflare R2 (defaults to 50) and returns an array of `{ key, uploadId, initiatedAt }`.
+To remove one of those entries from the UI, hit `DELETE /upload/multipart/pending/<uploadId>?fileKey=<key>`, which internally reuses the same cancellation logic as the POST endpoint but is easier to wire from the frontend list view.

+Use `GET /upload/multipart/completed` to enumerate finished objects (`{ key, size, lastModified, etag }`).
+Provide `?limit=25` and/or `?continuationToken=...` if you need to page through large collections.

+### Download token request body

+`POST /download/generate` accepts:

+- `fileName` (string, required): the R2 key (e.g. `user123/video.mp4`).
+- `uploadedAt` (ISO string, optional): original video creation/upload timestamp coming from the frontend UI.
+When omitted the API stores the current timestamp.

+The response includes the generated token URL, TTL, and the normalized `uploadedAt` value returned in ISO format so the client can render consistent metadata without recomputing it.

+Download tokens are no longer single-use.
+Generating a link stores the file reference, expiry timestamp, and the supplied `uploadedAt` metadata; every call to `GET /download/use/:token` verifies the token is still valid and then issues a brand-new presigned URL.
+Once the configured TTL elapses the token expires automatically (HTTP 410), keeping access scoped without forcing users to request a new link for each download attempt.

 ## Development